ROBERT SIEGEL, Host:

-Today's decision not only struck down a law enacted by Congress, it delivered a rather pointed rebuke to two individuals, as well: first the Obama administration's Solicitor General Elena Kagan, a top contender for the U.S. Supreme Court, whose brief on behalf of the administration was thoroughly repudiated in the strongest terms, or. as Gene Schaerr, who filed a brief on the other side for the libertarian CATO Institute, put it: If Kagan supervised the brief she signed...
+SIEGEL: first the Obama administration's Solicitor General Elena Kagan, a top contender for the U.S. Supreme Court, whose brief on behalf of the administration was thoroughly repudiated in the strongest terms, or. as Gene Schaerr, who filed a brief on the other side for the libertarian CATO Institute, put it: If Kagan supervised the brief she signed...

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

 SIEGEL: And we should note that NPR joined other news organizations in filing a brief in this case.
 The brief argued that the federal law banning the so-called crush videos and images was unconstitutional.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.